Classic Roasted Marina Sauce

-Growing up in an Italian-American family my relatives had strong opinions on making tomato sauce and many different methods.
-My Aunts would spend hours debating and comparing different sauce styles.
+Growing up in an Italian-American family, my relatives had strong opinions on making tomato sauce and many different methods.
+My relatives would spend hours debating and comparing different sauce styles.
 I prefer the slow-roasting recipe that was used by my grandmother and mother.
-Roasting Marina Sauce creates a flavorful that is not acidic or bitter.
+Roasting Marina Sauce yields a flavor that is neither acidic nor bitter.

-I love San Manzano tomatoes, and I use certified tomatoes.
-San Manzano tomatoes, named after a region in Italy, are less acidic because of the soil in that region.
-There are many brands and I prefer Cento certified San Manzano tomatoes.
+I love San Marzano tomatoes, and I use certified tomatoes.
+San Marzano tomatoes, named after a region in Italy, are less acidic because of the soil there.
+There are many brands, and I prefer Cento certified San Marzano tomatoes.
 Just a suggestion, you can use any brand that works for you.

-The recipe calls for the whole garlic bulb and roasting releases the garlic flavor without being bitter.
+The recipe calls for the whole garlic bulb, and roasting releases its flavor without making it bitter.
 Don’t shy away from the large quantity of garlic.

 I use this sauce over pasta and with any recipe that calls for Marina Sauce.
 And an added benefit is that the sauce freezes beautifully for future use.